-Like many homeowners, we are always repairing, replacing, and improving our home.
-We even took out an insurance policy on all of our appliances to ensure we wouldn’t get hit with a huge repair bill when something broke – which things often do.
-It seems like something breaks on a monthly basis around here!
-And when faced with a huge decision like whether or not to repair or replace your roof you can’t take things lightly.
+Like many homeowners, we are always repairing, replacing, and improving our homes.
+We even took out an insurance policy on all of our appliances.
+We did this to ensure we wouldn’t get hit with a huge repair bill.
+But, unfortunately, it seems like something always requires repairing!
+And when faced with a huge decision like whether or not to repair or replace your roof, you can’t take things lightly.

-During hurricane Sandy, we had a few shingles blow off of our roof and it was a scary feeling.
-Thankfully, we were able to have them repaired easily, and the damage could have been far worse!
-Thankfully, we don’t have any large trees surrounding our home as they are planted in safe distances from our home.
-I know so many folks who have lost either part of their roof or all of it to a bad storm!
+We had a few shingles blow off of our roof during hurricane Sandy, and it was a scary feeling.
+Thankfully, we repaired them easily, and the damage could have been far worse!
+We don’t have any large trees surrounding our home as they are at safe distances from our house.

-There’s also some good info on Bob Vila’s website too about whether or not you should repair or replace your roof that’s good reading as well.
+There’s also some good info on Bob Vila’s website about whether or not you should repair or replace your roof; that’s good reading as well.
 Remember, arming yourself with information is key when making this decision.

-My friend is going to end up repairing her roof, which is good – or at least for now as they were advised they will have to replace it soon.
-She researched her options and was armed with good information before she made her decision.
-It really got me thinking about my roof and my siding too.
-In addition to losing some roof tiles, we lost some siding during Sandy, and any bad storm can give us a repeat performance!
+My friend will end up repairing her roof, which is good.
+She researched her options and was armed with good information before she decided.
+It got me thinking about my roof and my siding too.
+In addition to losing some roof tiles, we lost some siding during Sandy.
+And any bad storm can give us a repeat performance!

 No one wants to spend money if they don’t have to.
 When it comes to a roof, however, ignoring the need for a new one might end up costing you a whole lot more.
 To make the best decision about replacing or repairing, consider all the above factors.